hslmith/vpc-ta-lab-202208/README.md

 4. In the bottom right-hand corner, turn on the ‘Public Gateway’ tick box to Attached
 5. Click Attach on modal window.

-## Create Virtual Mahcine in  Zone 2
+## Create Virtual Machine in  Zone 2
 1. If you are no longer on the VPC detatil, navigate to your VPC using the VPCs menu option.
 2. While in the VPC window, click the ‘Attached Resources’ tab across top
 3. Choose the blue ‘Create +’ button in the top right of the ‘Attached Instances’ section